billkindle/vmware_code_testing_esxi_infrastructure_powershell_powercli/presentation.md

 ---

-# How can you test ESXi infrastructure?
+# How Can You Test ESXi Infrastructure?

 <hr>